joseluis/huion-linux-drivers/README.md

 Current supported models are: `H950P`, `GT-191`, `GT-220 v2` and `GT-221 PRO`.

-If you have access to a different Huion model, please open a new issue, pasting the console output after executing the driver, so I can add it.
+If you have access to a different Huion model, please open a new issue, pasting the console output after executing the driver.